 When Mayor Bowser was elected she heard loud and clear from the community that closing DC General was a priority.
-We wanted the entire community to be a part of the solution so we searched for one site in every single Ward.
-In order to close DC General, we needed a minimum of 280 units across all eight Wards that are economically feasible and able to be developed within a 24-30 month timeline.
+We wanted the entire community to be a part of the solution - so we searched for one site in every single Ward In order to close DC General, we needed a minimum of 280 units across all eight Wards that are economically feasible and able to be developed within a 24-30 month timeline.
 The sites needed to be close to metrobus transportation and other services and amenities.
 We started by looking at District-owned properties in the city's inventory.
 Once we had exhausted that inventory based on our criteria, we looked for properties to purchase or lease.
-On June 13, 2016, the Council of the District of Columbia amended the law and changed three of the selected sites, in Wards 3, 5, and 6, to District-owned property.
+On June 13, 2016, the Council of the District of Columbia amended the law and changed three of the selected sites in Wards 3, 5, and 6 to District-owned property.

-Short Term Family Housing in Ward 6
+Short Term Family Housing in Ward 5

-The proposed Ward 6 emergency shelter site that is before you today is across the street from the previously-selected emergency shelter site at 700 Delaware Avenue, SW, and will include 50 units of short term family housing with space for ongoing support services.
-The project will also include a matter-of-right medical care facility on the cellar level, with access from the first floor level, as well as adequate on-site parking and loading for the site's proposed uses.
-This proposal to construct a new seven-story emergency shelter at this site is a critical element of the District's eight-ward initiative to developing a more effective crisis response system.
+The proposed Ward 5 emergency shelter that is before you today is on the site of a former police station, and will include 46 residential units, space for on-site wrap-around services, administrative offices, and recreational space for the children and outdoor space for the adult residents.
+This proposal to construct a six-story emergency shelter at this site is a critical element of the District's eight-ward initiative to developing a more effective crisis response system.